As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Fall fatigue is a persistent feeling of low energy, low mood, and tiredness.
 It starts to set in towards the end of summer and often gets worse as the season progresses.

 The main reason for the onset of fall fatigue symptoms is the shorter, cooler days.
-Shorter days mean less opportunities to get sufficient exposure to the sun’s rays.
+Shorter days mean fewer opportunities to get sufficient exposure to the sun’s rays.
 The cooler season also encourages more indoor time, which further reduces sunlight exposure.

 Sunlight is essential for boosting vitamin D levels in the body.
 The lack of sunlight and low vitamin D levels are the root cause of fall fatigue.